 This is, of course, Cybis’ Wendy which was introduced in 1957 and continued to be produced by the studio for almost all of its existence.
 She is 6.5” tall.

 Look familiar?
 This was made by (for, actually) Wilton.
-This particular one has yellowed with age, because these are plastic.
 This item is 4.5” tall, so she is a downsized-mold copy.

-It would be easy to dismiss the Wilton item as just another case of piracy (surprising as the ‘perp’ might be!) except for one thing: the Wilton company copyrighted their item!
+It would be easy to dismiss Little Miss Ponytail as just another case of piracy (as surprising as the ‘perp’ might be!) except for one thing: the Wilton company copyrighted their item!

-This is the copyright registration for their Little Miss Ponytail plastic figure, originally filed in 1972 and granted in February 1973.
-So, they had a legal right to make these.
-But how can that be, when Cybis had been making the same thing in porcelain for 15 years previously?
+This is the copyright registration for their plastic figure, originally filed in 1972 and granted in February 1973.
+Did Wilton have a legal right to make these blatant copies?

-This is one of the instances where the studio’s failure to formally copyright their designs prior to the early 1960s came back to bite them: There is no record of a copyright registration for Wendy.
-Theoretically, Cybis’ was clearly the “first use” of that mold (as far as we know!), a challenge could have been mounted to the Wilton item on that basis and Cybis probably would have won.
+This is one of the instances where the studio’s failure to formally copyright their designs prior to the early 1960s came back to bite them: There is no record of a Cybis copyright registration for Wendy.
+Theoretically, Cybis’ was clearly the “first use” of that mold (as far as we know!), a copyright infringement lawsuit could thus have been filed against the Wilton item on that basis and Cybis would have won..
 I asked Cybis’ controller Jerry Sawyer, who handled all matters of copyright infringement during the late 1970s and early 1980s, if he remembers the Wilton item but unfortunately this happened shortly before he joined the studio.
-It may well be that the studio never knew about the Wilton item because it was not in the “porcelain marketplace.”
+It may well be that the studio never knew about the Wilton item because the cake topper was not in the “porcelain marketplace.”

 Cybis Red Shoes/Wilton ballerina